TOPIC : Startup Europe for Growth and Innovation Radar

-Connecting local tech startup ecosystems and supporting cross-border activities: among the 4-5 startups ecosystems connected by each project, at least half of them will be located in less developed ecosystems.
-The project should develop a single online entry point to each one of the ecosystems and connect them to the Startup Europe one-stop-shop.
-Cross-border activities will include: connecting tech entrepreneurs with e.g. potential investors, business partners, accessing skills and services helping startups soft land in new international markets.
-Particular focus will be placed on stimulating partnerships between scaleups and corporates with a view to procurement, mergers or acquisitions.
-Similar attention will be placed to support SMEs, startups and scaleups, wherever situated in Europe, to access public procurement opportunities across borders.
+Connecting local deep-tech startup ecosystems and supporting cross-border activities: among the 4-5 startups ecosystems connected by each project, at least half of them will be located in less developed ecosystems.
+Actively connect them to the Startup Europe one-stop-shop and involve the Digital Innovation Hubs to support individual ecosystems.
+Cross-border activities will include: connecting deep-tech entrepreneurs with e.g. potential investors, business partners, accessing skills and services helping startups soft land in new markets.
+Particular focus will be placed on stimulating partnerships between scaleups and corporates with a view to procurement.
+Special attention will be placed to support digital startups and scaleups wherever situated in Europe, to access public procurement opportunities across borders.

 b.
 Coordination and support actions

-- Provide targeted and tailored support to SMEs, startups, scaleups, spinoffs and market-oriented researchers planning to launch a spin-off, who are supported by EU funded ICT projects and are delivering market-creating innovations that have scale-up potential.
+- Provide targeted and tailored go-to-market support to SMEs, startups, scaleups, spinoffs and market-oriented researchers, who are supported by EU funded ICT projects and are delivering market-creating innovations that have scale-up potential.

 - Insight and intelligence from the Innovation Radar is to be used to detect EU-funded innovators who face the biggest market opportunities (enhancement of Innovation Radar data by merging with relevant third party data sources is welcomed).

 - Support for innovators is expected to include mentoring, coaching, investor readiness training, coaching on how to bid for public procurement sales opportunities, connecting innovators with potential customers, business partners and investors (Business Angels, Venture Capital, Crowdfunding and other relevant forms of financing).